doctorfree/MusicPlayerPlus/markdown/mppsplash-tmux.1.md

 ---
-title: MPCPLUS-TMUX
+title: MPPSPLASH-TMUX
 section: 1
 header: User Manual
-footer: mpcplus-tmux 1.0.0
+footer: mppsplash-tmux 1.0.0
 date: March 26, 2022
 ---
 # NAME
-mpcplus-tmux - runs mpcplus, a visualizer, and displays album art in a tmux session
+mppsplash-tmux - embeds `mppsplash` in a tmux session

 # SYNOPSIS
-**mpcplus-tmux** [-a] [-p script] [-r] [-u]
+**mppsplash-tmux** [-a] [-b] [-c num] [-d] [-l script] [-r script] [-R] [-s song] [-t] [-u]

 # DESCRIPTION
-The *mpcplus-tmux* command opens several panes in a terminal window, executing the mpcplus MPD client in one pane, a visualizer in another pane, and displaying album cover art in another pane.
-The album cover art automatically updates when another album is selected in the MPD client pane.
-The visualizer pane displays, by default, the cava spectrum visualizer.
-Alternately, the visualizer pane can display a Python ASCIImatics visualization.
+The *mppsplash-tmux* command runs the *mppsplash* command in a tmux session.
+This enables automatic recording with *asciinema*, if desired, and simplifies the process of creating and managing a tmux session.

 # COMMAND LINE OPTIONS
 **-a**
-: Indicates display album cover art
+: indicates play audio during ASCIImatics display

+**-b**
+: indicates use backup song during ASCIImatics display

+**-c num**
+: specifies number of cycles ASCIImatics effects should run

+**-d**
+: indicates dual window panes, run two scripts

+**-l script**
+: specifies a python script to run in the left visualizer pane

-**-p script**
+**-r script**
-: Specifies a python script to run in the visualizer pane.
-Available scripts are "julia", "plasma", and "mpplus".
+: specifies a python script to run in the right visualizer pane

-**-r**
+**-R**
-: Indicates record tmux session with asciinema (album cover art not recorded)
+: indicates record tmux session with asciinema

+**-s song**
+: specifies audio file to use as accompaniment

+**-t**
+: indicates use original plasma effect comments

 **-u**
 : Displays this usage message and exits

 **Defaults:**
-: cover art disabled, python art disabled, recording disabled
+: single pane, left pane plasma, right pane julia, recording disabled

 # EXAMPLES
-**mpcplus-tmux**
+**mppsplash-tmux**
-: Without options, *mpcplus-tmux* displays the mpcplus MPD client and cava spectrum visualizer in a tmux session.
+: Without options, *mppsplash-tmux* displays the plasma asciimatics script in a single pane of a tmux session.

-**mpcplus-tmux -a**
+**mppsplash-tmux -a**
-: With the -a option, *mpcplus-tmux* displays the mpcplus MPD client, cava spectrum visualizer, and album cover art in a tmux session.
+: With the -a option, *mppsplash-tmux* displays the plasma asciimatics script in a single pane of a tmux session accompanied by a song.

-**mpcplus-tmux -p plasma**
+**mppsplash-tmux -l julia**
-: With the -p plasma option, *mpcplus-tmux* displays the mpcplus MPD client and plasma ASCIImatics display in a tmux session.
+: With the -l julia option, *mppsplash-tmux* displays the julia set asciimatics script in a single pane of a tmux session.

-**mpcplus-tmux -r**
+**mppsplash-tmux -d -l plasma -r julia -R**
-: With the -r option, *mpcplus-tmux* displays the mpcplus MPD client and cava spectrum visualizer in a tmux session and records the session using asciinema.
+: With these options, *mppsplash-tmux* displays the plasma asciimatics script in the left pane of a tmux session, the julia set asciimatics script in the right pane of a tmux session and records the session using asciinema.
 Recordings are stored in the user's `$HOME/Videos/` folder.

 # TMUX USAGE